-- Safe and secure, FCA authorised with 256-bit encryption protecting your personal details.
+- Safe and secure, FCA-authorised with 256-bit encryption protecting your personal details.

-- If you have online banking, a national insurance number and £1 to spare, it takes a few minutes to invest.
+- If you have online banking, a national insurance number and £1 to spare, it only takes a few minutes to invest.

-- Your capital is put at risk.
+- Every time you invest, your capital is put at risk.

-- The charges could be an issue for those starting out with small investments as fees could be higher than monthly profits.
+- The charges could be an issue for those starting out with small investments, as fees could be higher than monthly profits.
 You might make more money with a high interest current account.